khaiyra/SCA-Cloud-School-Application/README.md

 # SCA-Cloud-School-Application

-This project is an application with Docker.
+This project is an assesment to create an application with Docker.

 ## How to run
 The project launch is in two parts: build and run.
 ### Build

 ```